![]() |

-Cicada and Lychee an original Chinese Brush Painting by Margaret Koai
+an original Chinese Brush Painting

 Used with her generous permission

-The picture to the right is by the talented Margaret Koai, who studied the art of Chinese Brush Painting under a skilled master, Rong Tian Chi.
+The picture to the left is by the talented Margaret Koai, who studied the art of Chinese Brush Painting under a skilled master, Rong Tian Chi.
 She graciously gave me permission to use her lovely painting for this blog post and shared this background on the painting.

 "The buzzing sound of the cicada when spoken is a very similar sound to a Mandarin word which means "a deep understanding or wisdom".
 Lychee spoken in Mandarin also has a "story".
 The spoken "Ly" means profitable, good luck, money or beneficial so it is a very good word!
 Almost all Traditional Chinese Brush Paintings have an intricate story hidden within its content.”